Skip to content

 What Causes Pessimism?

-Various influences can influence pessimistic attitudes.
+Various factors can influence pessimistic attitudes.
 While genetics and basic nature can affect outlooks, family relationships, previous experiences or events, and social or environmental forces can also play a role.4,5

 Possible causes of pessimism include:

-• Genetic factors: Research has provided some evidence that pessimism is partially a heritable trait.6 However, family and cultural environments play a large part in shaping how much of the trait individuals experience.6
+• Genetic factors: Twin and adoption studies estimate that roughly 25 to 36 percent of the variation in optimism and pessimism is genetic.6 Family and cultural environments shape the rest, playing a large part in how much of the trait individuals experience.6

 • Trauma: In general, traumatic experiences can encourage pessimism.
 Trauma has the potential to change how someone views themselves and others, and many people learn to overestimate the risk in relationships or life experiences.